r3ap3rpy/r3ap3rpy.github.io/index.md

 ﻿## Welcome to my realm :)

+### I'm an aspiring youtuber, and I love to create tutorials because they reinforce my learning and allow me to give back to the community that I love so much!

 This github pages is about tracking my projects, repositories, and some updates that reflect my portfolio!

 ## I have a